sarchwalk/HCIP1/README.md

 AcaiKey gesture unlock and Shoehorn magnetometer sensor unlock

-Download .zip files and open in Android Studio to build and run
+Download files and open in Android Studio to build and run

 Portfolio at https://erikaef978.wixsite.com/hci2/project-1